© 2018 Miraculo Inc. All Rights Reserved

 But life is still hard.
 Children don’t always choose to live up to their potential, and that grieves your heart.
 Friends and family members die.
 Cancer strikes.
 Bankruptcy pulls the rug out from under you.
 Tragedies and catastrophes happen all the time – some global, some right in your own home.

-I have a friend who once told me that she has a “spiritual clothesline.”
-When life throws a curveball and she doesn’t understand, she asks God for the answer.
+I have a friend who once told me she has a “spiritual clothesline.”
+When life throws a curveball she doesn’t understand, she asks God for the answer.
 She then hangs that question up on her (metaphorical) spiritual clothesline.
 When He gives her an answer, she takes it down.
 Some of her questions and prayer requests come down right away.
 Some have been hanging there for years.
 They might be there until she gets to heaven.

 I have questions for God.
 I bet you do too.
 I think that is exactly the definition of supernatural.
 If God is God – supernatural – and we are only natural, we will not be able to fully understand.
 Not until our eyes are opened when we meet Him face to face.
 That’s where the faith part comes in.
 I love the hope I feel when I remember 1 Corinthians 13:12 (KJV), which says: